11 Healthy Vegetarian Recipes During Pregnancy

 Top 11 Vegetarian Pregnancy Recipes

-Take your pick from these ten vegetarian recipes for pregnancy.
+Take your pick from these ten vegetarian recipes for pregnant women.
+These recipes are not only healthy and nutritious to support a healthy pregnancy, but they are also delicious to satiate your pregnancy cravings.
 To be extra cautious, we recommend you speak to your doctor about the ingredients first.

 1. Sprouts Open Sandwich: